eneliviu/drf-backend-api/README.md

 ## Unit testing
-The project includes a comprehensive test suite for the Trip and Image API endpoints.
+The project includes a comprehensive test suite that covers the majority of the API endpoints.
-The tests are located in the `trips/tests.py` file and cover the following views:
-- **TripListView**: Tests for listing trips, including handling shared and non-shared trips.
-- **TripDetailView**: Tests for retrieving a specific trip using valid and invalid IDs.
-- **ImageListView**: Tests for listing images associated with trips, including handling shared and non-shared images.
-- **ImageDetailView**: Tests for retrieving a specific image associated with a trip using valid and invalid IDs.
-- **ImageModel**:  Test suite for the Image model, including creating and updating images with valid and invalid data.
-- **ImageModelValidation**:  Test suite for validating the Image model's save method to ensure that it correctly validates new and updated images, particularly focusing on the validation of the image file extension.

-The test suite includes setup methods to initialize test data and individual test methods to verify the functionality of the respective endpoints.
+Automated testing was performed in the local development environment, with the following test classes and methods specifically tested:

 ### Test Classes
 1. **TripListViewTests**: